Letter of Seventeen

-The "Letter of Seventeen" («Письмо семнадцати») was a wildly unpopular open letter to the exiled Crimean Tatar community in published in Lenin Bayrağı in March 1968 condemning desire for right of return among other Crimean Tatars.
-It was often dubbed "the letter of seventeen traitors."
+The Letter of Seventeen (On yedilikniñ mektübi; Письмо семнадцати; Лист сімнадцяти) was an unpopular open letter to the exiled Crimean Tatar community published in Lenin Bayrağı in March 1968 condemning the desire for right of return among other Crimean Tatars.
+It was dubbed "the letter of seventeen traitors".

 Contents

-The condescending letter opened with downplaying their major struggles and discrimination in Asia, urging their fellow Crimean Tatars to accept the situation and take root in Central Asia rather than supporting the right of return to Crimea that many Crimean Tatars dreamed of.
-The middle of letter claimed that Ukaz 493 "radically solved their national question"; however, in reality, the widely despised decree, which initially confused some Crimean Tatars into thinking they were allowed to return to Crimea, only for them to be deported again, merely labeled Crimean Tatars as rehabilitated on paper without giving them the right to reparations or return and in addition to normalizing use of the despised terminology of "citizens of Tatar nationality who formerly lived in the Crimea" instead of the proper ethnonym of "Crimean Tatar".
-At the end, it painted return to Crimea as a romantic desire that one should suppress for the greater good and was subsequently co-signed by 17 somewhat accomplished but not widely known members of the community who towed the party line and did not publicly desire right of return.
+The letter downplayed major struggles and discrimination in Asia, urging Crimean Tatars to accept the situation and take root in Central Asia rather than supporting return to Crimea that many desired.
+The middle of the letter claimed that Ukaz 493 "radically solved their national question"; however, the decree initially confused some Crimean Tatars into thinking they were allowed to return, where they were deported again.
+Labeled Crimean Tatars, they were rehabilitated on paper without gaining the right to reparations or return and in addition normalizing the despised terminology of "citizens of Tatar nationality who formerly lived in the Crimea" instead of "Crimean Tatar".
+It painted return to Crimea as a desire that should be suppressed for the greater good.
+It was co-signed by 17 not widely known members of the community.

 Reception

 Crimean Tatar civil rights activist Yuri Osmanov referred to it as the "letter of national traitors".

-After Crimean Tatars were allowed right of return to Crimea decades later, the letter was republished in Avdet on 15 March 1991 with commentary discouraging people from betraying their people in dire times like the signers of the letter did.
+Crimean Tatars were allowed right of return decades later.
+The letter was republished in Avdet on 15 March 1991 with commentary attacking the signers as traitors.

-At first, it was hard to many Crimean Tatars to believe that the letter was willingly signed by Crimean Tatars, but over time people stopped questioning the authenticity of the signatures and understood how the government tried to use other Crimean Tatars against them.